 Nearly 100 dead in northwest Syria fighting

-Nearly 100 combatants were killed Friday in clashes between fighters loyal to Syria’s government, rebels and militants in northwestern Syria, a monitoring group said.
+Nearly 100 combatants were killed on Friday in clashes between fighters loyal to Syria’s government, rebels and extremist in northwestern Syria, a war monitor said.

-Starting at dawn on Friday morning – and after bombing by the regime – fighting in northern Hama province killed 51 government loyalists and allied militiamen, and 45 among the rebels and militants, said the Syrian Observatory for Human Rights.
+Starting at dawn on Friday morning — and after bombing by the regime — fighting in northern Hama province killed 51 government loyalists and allied militiamen, and 45 among the rebels, said the Syrian Observatory for Human Rights.

 The clashes continued in the afternoon, the Britain-based Observatory said.

-Backed by its ally Moscow, Damascus has since late April intensified bombardment of much of Idlib province and the parts of neighbouring Hama, Aleppo and Latakia where Syria’s former Al-Qaeda affiliate Hayat Tahrir al-Sham (HTS) holds sway.
+Damascus has since late April intensified bombardment of much of Idlib province and the parts of neighbouring Hama, Aleppo and Latakia where Syria’s former Al-Qaeda affiliate Hayat Tahrir Al Sham (HTS) holds sway.

-Syria’s official SANA news agency also reported bombardment Friday.
+Syria’s official SANA news agency also reported bombardment on Friday.

-“Units of the army today carried out massive bombing at dawn … on positions of the terrorist Al-Nusra Front in [and] around the villages of Jibine and Tal Maleh,” SANA said, referring to positions held by HTS.
+“Units of the army today [Friday] carried out massive bombing at dawn…. on positions of the terrorist Al-Nusra Front in [and] around the villages of Jibine and Tal Maleh,” SANA said, referring to positions held by HTS.

 The bombardment led to “the destruction of the terrorists’ fortifications and their lines of defence”, it added.